Createyourfreeacc/Beook2PDF/README.md

 ## Known Limitations

-- Only tested with BAK Aviation learning materials
+- Only tested with few learning materials
 - Quiz content is decrypted but not yet included in PDF output
 - PDF generation uses Puppeteer (may have performance implications for large books)